What Is Shrink In Retail: Causes, Consequences, and Solutions

 Customer Experience

-Retailing environments and experiential shopping are more critical than ever to the success of businesses.
+Retailing environments and experiential shopping are more critical than ever to business success.
 Many customers discover new stores and products through local inventory searches and eCommerce platforms.

 Empty shelves, inaccurate product information, and out-of-stock items will frustrate customers, potentially driving them to competitors.